dmitriz/exchange-schema/backlog.md

 * **Developer Convenience:** Aiming for clear, descriptive field names and organized structures to make it easier for developers to work with exchange APIs.

 ## Workflow for Adding Files

+* For each new file, first create a draft of the file content based on the discussion and goals.
+* After review, add the finalized files to the repository.
+* Document any important implementation decisions in comments within the code.

 ## Initial Repository Population